thacherT1D/webdevstuff/Datastores/Entity_Relationships.desc.md

 );
 ```

 A **primary key constraint** indicates that a column can be used as a unique identifier for rows in the table.
 This constraint requires the values in the primary key column to be both unique and not null.
-Adding a primary key constraint automatically creates a unique index on the column, which is something you'll learn about later.
+Adding a primary key constraint automatically creates a unique index on the column, which is something we'll discuss later.
 A table can only have one column with a primary key constraint.

 ```sql
 CREATE TABLE movies (